section-engineering-education/engineering-education/content/articles/oop-in-java-abstraction-and-encapsulation/index.md

 - Create abstract classes and interfaces

-### CLASS
+### Class:

-A class is a template from which an object is created.
-A class serves as a blueprint for object creation.
+A class is a template from which an object is created, serving as a blueprint for object creation.

-The Class has instance variables as attributes or properties and instance methods as their behaviors or actions
+To represent attributes or properties, a class uses instances variables.
+For behaviours or actions it uses instance methods

+### Instance Variables:

-Instance Variables: These are variables declared in the class, outside of methods and constructors.
+These are variables declared in the class, outside of methods and constructors.
 Instance variables have a global scope.

 ### Instance Methods:

-This is a method that can be invoked only by an Object of its class.
+This is a method that can be invoked only by an object of its class.

-It is the class that defines what an object data fields or variables and methods will be.
+It is the class that defines what an object's data fields or variables and methods will be.

 Example of a class